vmware-samples/rabbitmq-oauth-example-app/README.md

     where SPACE-GUID was recorded in step 2 above.

 ### Assign an Identity to the App
-You must associate any applications needing to interact with a RabbitMQ instance with a UAA client.
-You must grant this client appropriate authorities corresponding to the RabbitMQ resources it will interact with.
+You must associate any applications needing to interact with a Tanzu RabbitMQ instance with a UAA client.
+You must grant this client appropriate authorities corresponding to the Tanzu RabbitMQ resources it will interact with.

 To assign an indentity to the example application using the Tanzu Single Sign-On Service tile:
-1. Enable the UAA/System plan for the org containing the Tanzu RabbitMQ [VMs] service instance by running the following CF CLI command:
+1. Enable the UAA/System plan for the org containing the Tanzu RabbitMQ service instance by running the following CF CLI command:
     ```
     cf enable-service-access p-identity -p uaa -o ORG-NAME
     ```
-    where ORG-NAME is the name of the cf org with the Tanzu RabbitMQ[VMs] service instance.
+    where ORG-NAME is the name of the cf org with the Tanzu RabbitMQ service instance.
-1. Target the space containing the Tanzu RabbitMQ [VMs] service instance and create a Single Sign-On service instance with the following CF CLI command:
+1. Target the space containing the Tanzu RabbitMQ service instance and create a Single Sign-On service instance with the following CF CLI command:
     ```
     cf create-service p-identity uaa instance
     ```